andres-leon/wireless-water-detector/README.md

 ## Main Features
 * Battery powered - No need to run power cables to the device.
 Battery can last several months before recharging.
 * WifI enabled - Sends MQTT notifications to my Home Assistant server.
-* Battery level warnings - Noitfies me when battery is low.
+* Battery level warnings - Notifies me via Home Assistant when battery level is low.
 * Small and easy to install - Once reprogrammed with your wifi and MQTT server settings, set it where water needs to be detected (like at the bottom of your air handler unit).

 ## Demo Video